 Federal accounts

-The overall gift cap regulates donors (it does not apply to recipients) and caps the total value of donations a donor can make to all recipients in a calendar year.
-This is $1.6 million (32 times the $50,000 amount).
-Whether it applies separately to each branch depends on how those branches are organised within the entity structure.
+The overall gift cap applies to donors (it does not apply to recipients) and caps the total amount or value of gifts a donor can make to all recipients in a calendar year.
+The overall gift cap is $1.6 million (32 times the $50,000 amount).

 Gifts and gift caps

-Where a significant third party has a branch that is an associated entity, the branch is treated as being different from the significant third party.
-This means that if a branch of a significant third party is an associated entity, the branch is obligated to comply separately with disclosure requirements, donation, and expenditure caps.
+Where a significant third party has a branch that is an associated entity, the branch is treated as being separate from the significant third party.
+This means that if a branch of a significant third party is an associated entity, the branch is obligated to comply separately with disclosure requirements, gift, and expenditure caps.
 The significant third party and all branches that are not associated entities are treated as a single significant third party.

 Example – operation of s287(8D) – Explanatory Memorandum [page 26].